astronomer/airflow-guides/guides/scripts-bash-operator.md

 tags: ["Building DAGs", "BashOperator", "Airflow"]
 ---

 [Apache Airflow's BashOperator](https://airflow.apache.org/code.html#operator-api) is an easy way to execute bash commands in your workflow.
-This is the method of choice if the DAG you wrote executes a bash command or script.
+If the DAG you wrote executes a bash command or script, this is the operator you will want to use to define the task.

 However, running shell scripts can always run into trouble with permissions, particularly with `chmod`.